 Speaking of the future, the Internet of Things (IoT) will hit 20.8 billion devices by 2020, Gartner says.
 Enterprises will spend more on this than consumers.
 For a building’s digital hub, that means it should be an IoT enabler.
 That can be done if it implements a full IP backbone, as IP-based communication will be universally possible with virtually every device.

-What’s more, a robust IP capability helps a hub meet another need: open protocols and web services.
+What’s more, a robust IP capability helps a hub meet other needs: open protocols and web services.
 The former, for example, makes it easier to collect data from any standards compliant room occupancy sensor and use that information to intelligently manage open protocol-based HVAC and lighting systems.
 As for web services, they give you the option to access systems and information from anywhere and at any time.
 Having the capability creates such possibilities as interfaces for tenants or operators that can be securely accessed through a mobile device.

 Getting data is only part of the need a hub should meet.
 Powerful building analytics must also be part of the mix.
 By analyzing data, building operators and owners can do preventive and predictive maintenance, with one result being less unscheduled downtime.